Next | Previous

 What's a Socket

-Sockets are bidrectional communication medias for information exchange between various processes within the same machine or different machines.
+Sockets are bidirectional communication medias for information exchange between various processes within the same machine or different machines.

 There are three important concepts that must important to know when working with sockets.